 My first career - a long time ago now - was as an environmental campaigner.
-I then worked for many years as a researcher and consultant on agricultural and rural development in less developed countries of Asia (particularly India and Indonesia) and Africa.
-Now my main focus is on wildlife and photography.
-My principal local patch for both birdwatching and wildlife photography is Beddington Farmlands, an important wetland site in south London.
-I'm on the Executive Committee of the RSPB's Central London Local Group.
+I then worked for many years as a researcher and consultant on agricultural and rural development in less developed countries of Asia and Africa.
+Since 2011 my main focus has been on wildlife and landscape photography.
+I am a Licentiate of the Royal Photographic Society, and I've received the credit award (CPAGB) from the Photographic Alliance of Great Britain.